AliRakhmaev/GTA_2_Real/README.md

 #### 4) Dimension (-dim) - the required dimension of the resulting frames.
 The frames will have the qunadratic dimension.
 Default value is 256
 ## REQUIREMENTS:
 #### 1) OpenCV library

+## Special acknowledgments
+To mister Chris Fotache for his knowledge, advices and great articles.
+Link: https://towardsdatascience.com/object-detection-and-tracking-in-pytorch-b3cf1a696a98